JonThads/JonThads.github.io/README.md

 Student Id No: 2023-30106
 -------------------------------------------------------------------
 This file contains the ff:
-index.html - serves as the main landing page picture.jpg - personal profile picture
+index.html - serves as the Main Landing Page picture.jpg - personal profile picture
-styles001.css - contains the css for the design of the landding page script.js - for the button interaction
+styles001.css - contains the css for the design of the Landing Page script.js - for the button interaction
 -------------------------------------------------------------------